unclefroob/web-estate-path/README.md

 - Name length validation
 - Real-time error messages

+### Address Search & Property Management

+1. **Search Addresses**: Search for Australian addresses using free Nominatim API
+2. **Save Properties**: Save addresses to your account (with auto-login flow)
+3. **View Saved Properties**: View all saved properties in the `/properties` page
+4. **Property Details**: Click on any property to view comprehensive details
+5. **Delete Properties**: Remove properties with confirmation dialog
+6. **View on Maps**: Open property location in Google Maps
+7. **Australian Format Support**: Handles unit notation (e.g., "1/17" for Unit 1, 17 Main St)

+**Save Without Login Flow:**

+- Unauthenticated users can search and click "Save Property"
+- Address is stored in localStorage
+- User is redirected to login/signup
+- After successful authentication, property is automatically saved
+- User is redirected to the property details page

+**Property Details Page:**

+- Beautiful gradient header with property address
+- Organized sections for address, location, and property info
+- View property location on Google Maps
+- Delete property from details page
+- Clickable property cards from list view

 ### Protected Routes

-The Dashboard component is only accessible to authenticated users.
+The Dashboard, Saved Properties, and Property Details pages are only accessible to authenticated users.
 The app automatically redirects to the login page if the user is not authenticated.

 ## Testing